dbcls/rdf-doctor/README.md

                         directory to output results (standard output if not specified) -c URL [URL ...], --classes URL [URL ...] set the target classes to be inspected to one of: all (defalut) or URL1 URL2...
-  -e, --each            separate results by file when multiple files are specified --tmp-dir DIRECTORY   Temporary directory where the unzipped contents are placed when processing tar.gz or zipped directory --tmp-dir-disk-usage-limit PERCENTAGE
+  -m, --merge           merge results by input file format --tmp-dir DIRECTORY   Temporary directory where the unzipped contents are placed when processing tar.gz or zip (default: Platform-dependent default temporary directory)
+  --tmp-dir-disk-usage-limit PERCENTAGE
-                        Percentage of disk usage that contains the temporary directory where unzipped contents are placed when processing tar.gz or zipped directory.
+                        Percentage of disk usage that contains the temporary directory where unzipped contents are placed when processing tar.gz or zip.
 Interrupt processing when the specified usage percentage is exceeded (1-100 default: 95)
   --prefix-uri-dict FILE
-                        path to a tab delimited file listing candidate pairs of URI rewrite source and rewrite destination for the prefix (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf- doctor/blob/main/doctor/reference/refine-prefix-uris.tsv) --class-uri-dict FILE
+                        path to a tab delimited file listing candidate pairs of URI rewrite source and rewrite destination for the prefix (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/refine-prefix-uris.tsv)
+  --class-uri-dict FILE
-                        path to a tab delimited file listing candidate pairs of URI rewrite source and rewrite destination for the class (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf- doctor/blob/main/doctor/reference/refine-class-uris.tsv) --prefix-list FILE    list of prefixes (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/prefixes.tsv)
+                        path to a tab delimited file listing candidate pairs of URI rewrite source and rewrite destination for the class (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/refine-class-uris.tsv)
+  --prefix-list FILE    list of prefixes (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/prefixes.tsv)
   --force-format INPUT-FORMAT
                         This option should not normally be used.
 Because the input format is automatically determined by the file extension.
 Use it only when you want to force specification.
-If used, "turtle", "nt" and
-                        "xml"(=RDF/XML) can be specified.
+If used, "turtle", "nt" and "xml"(=RDF/XML) can be specified.
 ```

 ## See Also